Forest Plants of the Nilgiris – Southern Nilgiri Biosphere Reserve

 This is the first & foremost volume in the series of publications about the flora of the Nilgiris with its focus on the eastern slopes of the region.
 This book gives you an insight of the high diversity of flora existing in the eastern region.
 It contains intricate descriptions about each plant and will help as a field guide for field workers, students, naturalists & many others like minded as the former.
 A guide that will be facile for a newbie nature enthusiasts to grasp as well.

 The Honey trails in the Blue Mountains gives the reader a voluminous insight on the wide-ranging and diverse environment encompassing the indigenous communities of the NBR.
 It also speaks about the interlaying complexities involving bees, forests, people and their livelihoods.

 The Choice of Grain

 This is a document that addresses issues related to crop diversity, traditional agriculture practices, food sovereignty and the use of land rights by the communities.

-This book is a learning module with rich images and illustrations that depicts the various attributes, and highlights the biodiversity that prevails in the NBR.
-The book gives you a broader understanding of the species of Nilgiris , however, it is amusing to realize how science interrelates than if they were to be studied separately, It will be applicable for adults and children with excessive zeal for nature.
+This book is a learning module with rich images and illustrations that depict the various attributes and highlights the biodiversity that prevails in the NBR.
+The book gives you a broader understanding of the species of Nilgiris, however, it is amusing to realize how science interrelates than if they were to be studied separately.
+It will be applicable for adults and children with excessive zeal for nature.